Are we seeing the downfall of MLM Forever Living’s top managers?

 Un-coincidentally, this downfall has coincided with what appears to be the terminal decline of the MLM industry as a whole.
 Even the DSA’s own figures show a dramatically shrinking industry.
 And as long term critics of network marketing, we could not be happier to see it disappear forever.

-So why do we believe the fortunes of MLM Forever Living’s top managers are fading?
+So why do we believe the fortunes of MLM Forever Living’s top managers (and, seemingly, Forever Living UK itself) are fading?
 Let’s look at some of the evidence.

 The Forever Living manager who couldn’t repay her debts – despite being chased by solicitors